Eric Dill: Early life

 Dill was born and raised in Indianapolis, Indiana, United States.
+He is the son of Greg Dill and Sheryl Murnan Dill.
 He attended Brebeuf Jesuit Preparatory School and Purdue University.
 He attended high school along with The Click Five drummer Joey Zehr.
-He earned a bachelor's degree in industrial technology while attending Purdue University.
-Dill cites influences from Freddie Mercury, Elton John, Billie Joel and Michael Jackson, among many more.
+He graduated from Purdue University in 2004, and earned a bachelor's degree in industrial technology.
+His father owns Allied Automation, an industrial distributor and engineering company, which Dill was interested in joining, before pursuing a career in music.

+When Dill was twelve years old, he started learning how to play guitar, after receiving it as a gift for Christmas.
+He started the band Panagia with Zehr while in high school in 1996.
+They were influenced by 311 and Limp Bizkit.
+As a freshmen attending Purdue University, he formed another band called Amino, where his band played at fraternity parties and other campus venues.
+With little rehearsal space, he decided to join a student organization to use rooms in campus buildings, forming The Purdue Independent Musicians.
+They played at Boiler Gold Rush events and later won the 2002 Purdue Battle of the Bands.
+He cites influences from Freddie Mercury, Elton John, Billy Joel and Michael Jackson, among many more.

 Career

 He became the lead singer of the pop-rock group The Click Five.
+In the summer of 2003, Dill received a call from Zehr, who he stayed in contact with while Zehr was attending Berklee School of Music, and asked if he wanted to join the band.
+After flying out to Boston and getting to know the rest of the members, Dill officially joined the group in 2004.
 With the band they released their debut studio album, Greetings from Imrie House on August 16, 2005, his first and only with the band.
 On November 20, 2006, Dill left the group which wasn't officially announced until March 2007.
 He left the band soon after filming the movie Taking Five with the band and left to focus on his solo music career.
 He also left due to musical differences with other members of the band.
 In early 2007, he wrote the song "No Surprise", shortly after signing a publisher deal with Sony.
 However the song was later given to Daughtry and was released as the first single on their second studio album, Leave This Town.
 According to Dill, Chad Kroeger was in the studio with the band and came across Dill's demo.
 He envisioned a heavier sound for the song and called up Dill to Vancouver to re-work the song.